 2. The rent amount and due date: The rent amount should be clearly stated in the agreement and when it is due each month.

 3. Utilities: Some landlords include utilities in the rent, while others do not.
-If utilities are not included, find out who will be responsible for paying them (tenant or landlord).
+If utilities are not included, determine who will be responsible for paying them (tenant or landlord).

 4. Repairs and maintenance: The agreement should state who is responsible for repairs and maintenance on the property (tenant or landlord).

 5. Subletting: Some landlords do not allow subletting, while others do.
-If subletting is allowed, find any restrictions that may apply (such as requiring approval from the landlord).
+If subletting is permitted, find any restrictions that may apply (such as requiring approval from the landlord).

 6. Pets: Find out if pets are allowed on the property and, if so, what type of pets and how many.
 There may also be restrictions on certain breeds of dogs or other animals.